 The New Design

 After settling on the camera organization system, I put together the case and ran through it with the CNA again, and got her approval.
-We nestled the tablet on top of the contents and the case was ready to go!
+I nestled the tablet on top of the contents and the case was ready to go!

 Refinements